-The Board's work in 2020
+The Board's work in 2021

-The Board's work is mainly performed within the framework of formal Board meetings and through meetings in the respective committees of the Board.
-In addition, regular contact is maintained between the Chairman of the Board and the CEO in order to discuss ongoing business and to ensure that the Board's decisions are executed.
+The Board's work is mainly performed within the framework of formal Board meetings and through meetings in the committees of the Board.
+In addition, regular contact is maintained between the Chairman of the

+Board and the CEO in order to discuss ongoing business and to ensure that the Board's decisions are executed.

-In 2020, the extraordinary situation due to the Covid-19 pandemic has had a significant impact on the Board's work.
-In 2020, there were nine regular Board meetings and one statutory Board meeting, all included in the Board's initial meeting plan.
-In addition, the Board has met on a frequent basis during 2020, resulting in a total of 14 extraordinary Board meetings.
-Most of the Board meetings have been held as video conferences.
-The attendance of Board members at these meetings is presented in the table on page 177.
+In 2021, there were ten regular Board meetings, two extraordinary Board meetings and one statutory Board meeting.
+Due to the covid-19 pandemic, several of the Board meetings during 2021 were held as video conferences.
+In light thereof, the Board has decided that, from both a sustainability and efficiency perspective, some of the ordinary Board meetings should continue to be held as video conferences also after the pandemic.
+The attendance of the Board members at the Board meetings in 2021 is presented in the table on page 185.
 The company's auditor attended one Board meeting during the year.